rmarable/ParallelClusterMaker/README.md

 the included requirements.txt file in each toolkit subdirectory once the virtual Python environment is available.

-* Install the Serverless Toolkit.
+* Install the Serverless Toolkit and its dependencies.

 * In the AWS Management Console, apply a formal name to the VPC(s) within any region you wish to deploy cluster stacks.